Sara-Cagle/BridgingTheGapBetweenDesignersAndEngineers/README.md

    * [The Figma file that designers can download and build off of to grow their own guide (will download directly)](https://github.com/Sara-Cagle/BridgingTheGapBetweenDesignersAndEngineers/raw/main/Bridging%20the%20Gap%20Between%20Designers%20%26%20Engineers.fig)
    * [A folder with each page of the PDF saved as an image](https://github.com/Sara-Cagle/BridgingTheGapBetweenDesignersAndEngineers/tree/main/Pages)

-*(Github is confusing for first-time users.
-All of the listed items can also be seen in the file list above.
+*(First time on Github?
+Welcome!
+All of the linked listed items can also be seen in the file list above.
 Please feel free to explore!
 Everything here is public for you to view.)*

 **Guide Introduction:**